-- 1. Back up the ledger and MSPs. - 2.
-Upgrade the orderer binaries to Fabric v1.3. - 3.
-Upgrade the peer binaries to Fabric v1.3. - 4.
-Enable the v1.3 capabilities.
+- 1. Backup the ledger and MSPs. - 2.
+Upgrade the orderer binaries to Fabric v1.4.x. - 3.
+Upgrade the peer binaries to Fabric v1.4.x. - 4.
+Update channel capabilities to v1.4.2 and 1.4.3 (optional).

 This tutorial will demonstrate how to perform each of these steps individually with CLI commands.
-We will also describe how the CLI tools image can be updated.
+Instructions for both scripted execution and manual execution are included.

-Note: Because BYFN uses a "SOLO" ordering service (one orderer), our script brings down the entire network.
-However, in production environments, the orderers and peers can be upgraded simultaneously and on a rolling basis.
+Note: Because BYFN uses a single node ordering service by default, our script brings down the entire network.
+However, in production environments, the ordering nodes and peers can be upgraded simultaneously and on a rolling basis.
 In other words, you can upgrade the binaries in any order without bringing down the network.

-Because BYFN does not support the following components, our script for upgrading BYFN will not cover them:
+Because BYFN does not utilize the following components by default, our script for upgrading BYFN will not cover them: